Engineering propagating cat states with driving-assisted cavity QED: Numerical simulation methods

 In the master equation~\eqref{full master equation}, we treat the output desired mode as the environment, and thus we cannot calculate the fidelity with the desired final state through that numerical simulation.
 To treat the output desired mode as a system, we use the virtual-cavity method proposed in Refs.~\cite{Kiilerich2019,Kiilerich2020}.
-Through this method, the density operator of the total system, which includes $N$ 4LSs, the cavity mode, and the propagating light with the temporal mode $v(t)$, evolves according to the master equation as follows:
+Through this method, the density operator of the total system, which includes $N$ 4LSs, the cavity mode, and the propagating light with an envelope function $v(t)$, evolves according to the master equation as follows:

 where the Hamiltonian and the Lindblad operators are given as follows:

 The master equation~\eqref{virtual master equation} describes a Gedanken experiment where we put another one-sided cavity with the complex input coupling